top of page

 19 min read

+Does what the Bible says about life after death indicate universal reincarnation could not be possible?
 There is an intermediate state between death and the final resurrection when Jesus returns.
 This is shown in the parable of the rich man and Lazarus (Luke 16:19-31).
 In “Hades”, this intermediate state, Lazarus and Abraham are comforted and the sinful rich man is tormented.
 There is memory of the past for those in this parable.
-This state also involves fellowship with Christ, as Paul wants to be there with Jesus (2 Corinthians 5:8, Philippians 1:23) as that is where Christ is
+This state also involves fellowship with Chris

 5 Questions